-- All buildings will be locked from 10pm MDT until 5:30am MDT.
+- All buildings are locked from 10pm MDT until 6am MDT.
 The only people allowed in buildings during that time are show officials (i.e., properly authorized fairground employees and contractors, show chairs, assistant show chairs and hospitality chairs).
 Other individuals must be escorted at all times by show officials.
 Security personnel are NOT allowed to act as escorts.

-- Rio Grande Kennel Club and Coronado Kennel Club will pay for additional internal and external security required to effectively enact the above changes.
+- Rio Grande Kennel Club and Coronado Kennel Club pay for additional internal security required to effectively enact the above changes.

-- A show chair or assistant show chair will be on call at all times to promptly provide assistance for any safety/security incident (this is not a change but provided as relevant information).
+- A show chair or assistant show chair stays on site and is on call at all times to promptly provide assistance for any safety/security incident (this is not a change but provided as relevant information).

-Following are additional answers to “frequently asked questions” to dispel misinformation being disseminated.
+Following are additional answers to “frequently asked questions” to dispel misinformation disseminated.